PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 ## Four Basic Types of Parallel Programming

-The diagrams used in the following sections can be read according to the following key diagram.The gray text indicates the corresponding SLURM script parameters for what's shown in the diagram (this will be more useful later, once the SLURM section is covered).
+The diagrams used in the following sections can be read according to this key diagram.
+Gray text in the diagram indicates the corresponding SLURM script parameter for each term.
+(Note that SLURM will be covered in more detail later in the course.
+We recommend re-visiting the SLURM parameters in these diagrams after reading the SLURM section.)

 <figure>
   <img src="diagrams/key.png" alt="Diagram showing a rectangle as a computer, circles inside represent spaces in memory, lines coming from the circle represent threads, and different circles represent different processes that do not share memory." />